Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in the league.

-- The Cardinals' 4.34 team ERA ranks 16th among all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.44).

-- The Cardinals rank 12th in baseball in home runs surrendered (17 total, 1.1 per game).
+- The Cardinals rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- The Cardinals are sending Flaherty (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 1.76 ERA and 13 strikeouts through 15 1/3 innings pitched.
+- Montgomery (2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched) makes the start for the Cardinals, his fourth of the season.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed 5 1/3 innings, allowing one earned run while giving up five hits.
+- The left-hander's last time out was on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- The 27-year-old has an ERA of 1.76, with 7.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.